Congress pays tributes to Indira Gandhi on death anniversary | Politics

 The Congress on Monday paid tributes to former prime minister Indira Gandhi on her death anniversary, with Rahul Gandhi saying he is carrying her love and values in his heart and will not allow the India for which she sacrificed her life to fall apart.

-Congress president Mallikarjun Kharge, former party chief Sonia Gandhi and other senior party leaders offered floral tributes to Indira Gandhi at her Shakti Sthal memorial here.
+Congress president Mallikarjun \RKharge , former party chief Sonia Gandhi and other senior party leaders offered floral tributes to Indira Gandhi at her Shakti Sthal memorial here.

 ''My tributes to the first woman Prime Minister of India, Indira Gandhi ji, on her martyrdom day.
 Be it agriculture, economy or military power, Indira ji's contribution in making India a strong nation is incomparable,'' Kharge said in a tweet in Hindi.